The Hugh Downs School faculty and staff welcomed our incoming freshman undergraduate students...

-The Hugh Downs School of Human Communication focuses on teaching students how communication processes create, maintain and transform identities, relationships, workplaces and communities.
+Welcome to the Hugh Downs School of Human Communication undergraduate degree programs!
+As one of the largest academic units within the College of Liberal Arts and Sciences at Arizona State University on the Tempe campe, we focus on teaching students how human communication processes create, maintain and transform identities, relationships, workplaces and communities.

-We offer courses that provide students with the tools to understand, analyze and respond to communication problems and opportunities in a variety of contexts, including interpersonal relationships, workplace teams, and community, civic and cultural groups.
+Our communication courses provide students with the tools to understand, analyze and respond to communication problems and opportunities in a variety of contexts, including interpersonal relationships, workplace teams, and community, civic and cultural groups.

 DARS (degree audit)